 Hide the Kitchen Garbage Can Between Appliances

-This rolling trash can is an excellent way to hide your kitchen trash bag without sacrificing cabinet space.
+This rolling trash can is an excellent way to hide your trash bag without sacrificing cabinet space.
 This could also be an easy DIY project.
 I think the challenging part is finding a trash can narrow enough to fit between your appliances.

 Don’t Hide Your Garbage Can

 If you can’t afford to lose valuable cabinet space or you don’t like the idea of a garbage can in one of your kitchen cabinets and trash can covers aren’t for everyone.
 Why not keep your garbage bin in plain sight?
-This cute trash can made from stainless steel was designed to be seen not hidden with its sleek design and variety of colors you will certainly find one that fits in with your tastes.
+This cute trash can made from stainless steel was designed to be seen not hidden with its sleek design and variety of colors you will certainly find one that fits in with your kitchen decor.

-In closing, whatever your reason for wanting to hide your kitchen trash can, there are plenty of ways to do it (or not do it).
+Whatever your reason for wanting to hide your kitchen trash can, there are plenty of ways to do it (or not do it).
 Hiding a kitchen trash can is easy and with a little bit of creativity, you can find a way that works best for you and your family.
 Thanks for reading!
 I hope this gives you some good ideas.